reactive-python/reactpy/docs/source/guides/adding-interactivity/multiple-state-updates/index.rst

 event handler has run before processing state and starting the next render.
 Thus, it's the last call to a given state setter that matters.
-In the example below, even though we set the color of the button to ``"orange"`` and then ``"pink"`` before ``"blue"``, the color does not quickly flash orange and pink before blue - it alway remains blue:
+In the example below, even though we set the color of the button to ``"orange"`` and then ``"pink"`` before ``"blue"``, the color does not quickly flash orange and pink before blue - it always remains blue:

 .. reactpy:: _examples/set_color_3_times